ymadoff/ryba/hadoop/hdfs_nn_start.coffee.md

----
-title: HDP NameNode Start
-module: ryba/hadoop/hdfs_nn_start
-layout: module
----

-# HDFS NameNode Start
+# Hadoop HDFS NameNode Start

 Start the NameNode service as well as its ZKFC daemon.
 To ensure that the leadership is assigned to the desired active NameNode, the ZKFC daemons on